 Its Relevance: Access controls based upon a user's physical characteristics can be highly effective and successful component of a multi-layered access control program.
-Individuals who wish to gain unauthorized access would find it very difficult to defeat such systems.
+Individuals who wish to gain unauthorized access would find it difficult to defeat such systems.
 The systems that are described above in the definition are, however, more expensive to implement.
 Extra storage space and specialized hardware and software would be required at each access point.

 Return from "Biometrics" to Words [D - F]